anhnbt/eproject-sem3/ClinicManagement/DFD-Design.md

 - **2.24 Delete Machine**: Admin can remove machine records with override capabilities and cascade deletion options.
 - **2.25 View Machine List**: Admin can access comprehensive machine lists with advanced filtering and administrative views.
 - **2.26 Search Machine**: Admin can perform advanced searches with administrative filters and hidden machine data.
-- **2.27 Bulk Import Machine**: Admin can import multiple machine records from external files or databases.
-- **2.28 Generate Machine Report**: Admin can generate detailed analytics and reports on machine inventory, sales, and performance.
 - **2.29 Manage Machine Categories**: Admin can create, edit, and delete machine categories and subcategories.
-- **2.30 Configure Machine Pricing**: Admin can set up complex pricing rules, discounts, and promotional offers for machines.

 ### 2.6 Product Management - Customer Machine Interaction (Process 2.6)